-When we talk about opening the hips we’re referring to the muscles around the pelvis, legs, lower spine, and sacrum.
+When a yoga teacher talks about opening the hips, they are referring to the muscles around the pelvis, legs, lower spine, and sacrum.

 These include big muscle groups like the hip flexors, hamstrings, glutes, adductors (inner thighs), and abductors (outer thighs), as well as many smaller, deeper muscles including the piriformis and the psoas.